xnorcode/Shopping-Cart/README.txt

-SHOPPING CART ANDROID APP
+# SHOPPING CART ANDROID APP

-THIS IS AN MVP ARCHITECTURE EXAMPLE
+ShoppingCart app is an sample that demonstrates the MVP architecture

+## Getting Started

+Download a copy of this project

+### Explanation

 View:
-checks the view only and passing items to the presenter for further action
+checks the view only in this case the main activity view and passes items to the presenter for further action

 Presenter:
 Receives the items in a hashmap form and creates the text that will be the cart view